markdom/specification/1.0/markdom.md

 ![](resource/markdom-example.png)

 ## APIs {#api}

-*This sections describes differenst APIs that can be used to work with Markdom documents*

-### Overview

 This specification describes two distinct APIs:

-1. The *Domain Object API* describes a set of interfaces that describe how a Markdom document is represented as an object graph and methods to compose and consume such an object graph.
+1. The [Domain Model API](#api-dom) describes a set of interfaces that describe how a Markdom document is represented as an object graph and methods to compose and consume such an object graph.

-   The Domain Object API allows to create a representation of a Markdom document in the memory, which can then be examined, modified and further processed.
+   The Domain Model API allows to create a representation of a Markdom document in the memory, which can then be examined, modified and further processed.

-2. The *Handler API* describes a `Handler` interface that describes how a Markdom document is represented as a sequence of events.
+2. The [Handler API](#handler-api) describes a `Handler` interface that describes how a Markdom document is represented as a sequence of events.

-   The Handler API allows to process a Markdom document on the fly whithout the necessity to create an object graph.
+   The Handler API allows to process a Markdom document on the fly without the necessity to create an object graph.

 ### Implementation guideline

-### Domain Object API {#api-dom}
+### Domain Model API {#api-dom}

-*This section describes the Domain Object API*

-#### Classes used by the Domain Object API
+#### Dependencies {#api-dom-dependencies}

-*This section lists the interfaces, enumerations and classes that are used by the Domain Object API.*
+*This section lists the interfaces, enumerations and classes that are used by the Domain Model API.*

-The Domain Object API uses the following classes:
+The Domain Model API uses the following classes:

 // hint**